Zachary Mural, Ph.D.

 Lori Marano, M.S.

-Montessori Program Coordinator
+Director of Montessori Program

 Ms. Marano holds both a Bachelor's and Master's degree in Early Childhood Education from C. W. Post/Long Island University, New York.
 Trained in Montessori, Ms. Marano received her certification from the North American Montessori Center.
 She worked in a private Montessori school in Port Washington, New York, for seventeen years where she served as a teacher and administrator.
 It was in Port Washington where she gained the knowledge and experience providing a quality Montessori education to the young child.
 Ms. Marano was instrumental in introducing the Montessori philosophy to our preschool program where it has since flourished.
 She is currently the Operations Specialist/Montessori Administrator, responsible for training, mentoring, and providing ongoing support to the Montessori teachers.